 35. “Decorate” your store for the holidays.

-Create some festive popups and banners to advertise holiday sales and get shoppers in the spirit (Pixelpop can help with that!).
-Shopify even offers a White Christmas app that can transform your store into a winter wonderland with a “a pleasant natural snow effect.”
+Create some festive popups and banners to advertise holiday sales (Pixelpop can help with that!), use Shopify’s White Christmas app to transform your store into a winter wonderland, or check out these other ideas to get your store and its shoppers in the holiday spirit!

 36. Use your header area to communicate selling points.